-Government-Wide Statements - The government-wide financial statement column is reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
+Amounts reported as program revenues, if any, include charges to customers or applicants for goods, services, or privileges provided.
+Internally dedicated resources are reported as general revenues rather than as program revenues.
+Likewise, general revenues include all taxes.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.